pingcap/docs-cn/tidb-binlog/tidb-binlog-faq.md

 ## How to redeploy Drainer when enabling `ignore-error` in Primary-Secondary replication triggers a critical error?

-If a critical error is trigged when TiDB fails to write binlog after enabling `ignore-error`, TiDB stops writing binlog and binlog data loss occurs.
+If a critical error is triggered when TiDB fails to write binlog after enabling `ignore-error`, TiDB stops writing binlog and binlog data loss occurs.
 To resume replication, perform the following steps:

 1. Stop the Drainer instance.